-Figure 1.
+Figure 3.
 Overall equation to calculate the amount of CORCs supplied by the biochar production activity over a given reporting period.
 The tonnes unit refers here to metric tonnes (i.e. 1000 kg).
 All terms are counted as positive.

-The overall equation is made of four terms (Figure 1).
-The first term (E{stored}) describes the amount of carbon dioxide sequestered over a 100-year time horizon by the amount of biochar produced.
-Its calculation is explained in section 0, and is based on new results published in the peer-reviewed scientific literature10.
-The second term ($E{biomass}$) describes the life cycle greenhouse gas emissions arising from the production and supply of biomass to the production facility, including direct land use changes.
-The third term ($E{production}$) describes the life cycle greenhouse gas emissions arising from the transformation of the biomass into biochar, at the producing facility.
-Finally, the fourth term (E{use}) describes the life cycle greenhouse gas emissions that occur along the distribution of the biochar up to its point of final use.
-Guidelines for calculation of $E{biomass}$, $E{production}$, and E{use} are given in sections 4.3, 4.4, and 4.5, respectively.
+The overall equation is made of four terms (Figure 3).
+The first term ( $E{stored}$ ) describes the amount of carbon dioxide sequestered over a 100-year time horizon by the amount of biochar produced.
+Its calculation is explained in section 0, and is based on new results published in the peer-reviewed scientific literature.
+The second term ( $E{biomass}$ ) describes the life cycle greenhouse gas emissions arising from the production and supply of biomass to the production facility, including direct land use changes.
+The third term ( $E{production}$ ) describes the life cycle greenhouse gas emissions arising from the biomass into biochar, at the producing facility.
+Finally, the fourth term ( $E{use}$ ) describes the life cycle greenhouse gas emissions that occur along the distribution of the biochar up to its point of final use.
+Guidelines for calculation of $E{biomass}$ , $E{production}$ , and $E{use}$ are given in sections 4.3, 4.4, and 4.5, respectively.

-Remark on sign conventions: In the equation above (Figure 1), the amount of CORCs and the four terms are positive numbers.
+Remark on sign conventions: In the equation above (Figure 3), the amount of CORCs and the four terms are positive numbers.
 The amount of CORCs supplied is equal to the amount of carbon dioxide sequestered by the biochar minus life-cycle emissions from the pyrolysis process, the biomass provision, and the biochar use.

-4.2 Biochar carbon storage (E{stored})
+4.2 Biochar carbon storage (Estored)

-The term E{stored} is calculated based on the methodology by Woolf and colleagues (2021)10 that provides an estimate of biochar carbon sequestration at any given time horizon TH, for biochar used in soils at any soil temperature T_S .
+The term $E{stored}$ is calculated based on the methodology by Woolf and colleagues (2021) that provides an estimate of biochar carbon sequestration at any given time horizon TH, for biochar used in soils at any soil temperature $T_S$ .
 For the purpose of this methodology, the time horizon TH is set to 100 years.
-If needed, results can be calculated at any other time horizon using the supplementary information provided by Woolf and colleagues (2021)10.
-Regarding soil temperature T_S , there are large differences in 100-year biochar carbon sequestration between climates.
-Therefore, the methodology must be applied for a mean annual soil temperature T_S representative of the climate where the biochar is distributed and used.
+If needed, results can be calculated at any other time horizon using the supplementary information provided by Woolf and colleagues (2021).
+Regarding soil temperature $T_S$ , there are large differences in 100-year biochar carbon sequestration between climates.
+Therefore, the methodology must be applied for a mean annual soil temperature $T_S$ representative of the climate where the biochar is distributed and used.
 The global mean annual cropland temperature is about 14.9°C, but can vary between 5°C and 25°C between world regions.